worghet/worghet/README.md

-### cleaning up my github...
-Check back later!
+### yo im mike, currently cleaning and polishing my github... check back later!

-### some of my favorite projects are pinned below
+### some of my favourite projects are below, hope they inspire!!
-hope they inspire!